oceanprotocol/provider/API.md

     serviceId: String, representing the list of `file` objects that describe each file in the dataset
     fileIndex: Optional, integer, the index of the file from the files list in the dataset.
 If set, provider will validate the file access.
     consumerAddress: String object containing publisher's ethereum address
+    environment:  Compute environment if asset service type is compute
 ```

 Returns: